Malpractice Lawyers in Clearwater Florida

 Breach of Duty: If a medical provider is thought to have been negligent, they must have violated the patient duty of care.
 To do so, the doctor must not have handled things, in the same manner, another doctor would have done in the same situation when taking care of the same medical condition.

 Causation: In addition to proving negligence, a valid claim must show there was causation.
 This means you must show the healthcare provider breached his or her duty and that is what caused injuries.
-Medical records, documentations regarding treatment, affidavits from other healthcare providers, and other evidence can prove this.
+Medical records, documentation regarding treatment, affidavits from other healthcare providers, and other evidence can prove this.
 Patients must prove there was a causal relationship between injuries suffered and the medical provider’s negligence.

-Damages: You have to have incurred economic or non-economic damages resulting from medical provider’s negligence and/or actions.
+Damages: You have to have incurred economic or non-economic damages resulting from a medical provider’s negligence and/or actions.
 As a result of this, healthcare providers can’t be held liable for damages unless the patient who was injured experienced legitimate damages, such as the costs of medical care, lost wages, loss of future earnings, pain and suffering and mental or emotional trauma.

-This is an example of Florida medical malpractice.
+This is an example of a Florida medical malpractice.
 You are suffering stomach pains so you go to the closest emergency room.
 A healthcare provider asks questions about your symptoms.
 The provider will then determine how to proceed with this and what treatment should be administered.
 At this point, you have established a doctor – patient relationship.
 Now this person is your physician, so he or she has a duty of care to you – the patient.
 If the physician says you need an appendectomy, that provider has the duty to perform this surgery in the same manner as any other surgeon would perform that surgery.

 A negligent omission or act, such as taking out the wrong organ such as the gallbladder or leaving a surgical tool inside the incision, breaches the duty of care.
 If you suffer injuries during or following surgery, you must have enough evidence to show that the breach of duty caused your injuries and those injuries warrant compensable damages.